Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case: Related work

 \section{Related work}

+Network optimization is a well-known and established topic whose fundamental goal is to operate networks efficiently.
+Most of the works in the literature use traditional methods to optimize a network state based on Integer Linear Programming (ILP) or Constraint Programming (CP).
+A relevant work is \cite{hartert2015declarative} where they convert high-level goals, indicated by the network operator, into valid network configurations using constraint programming.
+The authors from \cite{gong2013efficient} propose a solution based on ILP for multicast routing in OTN.
+In addition, they propose to use a heuristic based on genetic algorithms to improve the locally optimal solution and to reduce the computational complexity.
+Similar work using genetic algorithms are \cite{gong2012two, klinkowski2012elastic}.

+To find the optimal routing configuration from a given traffic matrix is a fundamental problem, which has been demonstrated to be NP-hard \cite{wang2011study, christodoulopoulos2011elastic}.
+In this context, several DRL-based solutions have been proposed to address routing optimization.
+In \cite{chen2018deep} they propose a DRL solution for spectrum assignment using Q-learning and convolutional NNs.
+Similarly, in \cite{suarez2019routingJ} they propose a more elaborated representation of the network state to help the DRL agent capture easily the singularities of the network topology.
+In~\cite{sun2021scaledrl} they propose a scalable method to solve Traffic Engineering problems with DRL in large networks.
+The work from~\cite{9109571} combines DRL with Linear Programming to minimize the utilization of the most congested link.
+In~\cite{troia2020deep} they propose and compare different DRL-based algorithms to solve a Traffic Engineering problem in SD-WAN.

-\rrm{Numerous} DRL-based solutions have been proposed \rrm{in the past} to solve network optimization problems \cite{xu2018experience, choudhury2018two}. \rrm{In the networking field, finding the optimal routing configuration from a given traffic matrix is a fundamental problem, which is NP-hard.} \rrm{In this context, several DRL-based solutions have been proposed to address routing optimization~\cite{chen2018deep, suarez2019routingJ, boyan1994packet}.} \rrm{However, they fail to generalize to unseen scenarios.
-They typically pre-process the data from the network state and presents it in the form of fixed-size matrices.
-Then, these representations are processed by traditional neural networks (e.g., fully-connected, convolutional neural networks).
-These neural networks are not suited to learn and generalize over data that is inherently structured as graphs.
-As a result, state-of-the-art DRL agents perform poorly when they are evaluated in different topologies that were not seen during the training.}
+However, most of the proposed DRL-based solutions fail to generalize to unseen scenarios.
+This is because they pre-process the data from the network state and present it in the form of fixed-size matrices (e.g., adjacency matrix of a network topology).
+Then, these representations are processed by traditional neural network architectures (e.g., fully connected, convolutional neural networks).
+These neural architectures are not suited to learn and generalize over data that is inherently structured as a graph.
+Consequently, state-of-the-art DRL agents perform poorly when they are evaluated in different topologies that were not seen during the training.

+There have been several attempts to use GNN in the communication networks field.
+In~\cite{geyer2018learning} they use GNN to learn shortest-path routing and max-min routing in a supervised learning approach.
+In~\cite{zhu2021network} they combine GNN with DRL to solve a network planning problem.
+Another relevant work is the one from~\cite{bernardez2021machine} where they use a distributed setup of DRL agents to solve a Traffic Engineering problem in a decentralized way.
+The work from~\cite{rusek2020routenet} proposes to use GNN to predict network metrics and a traditional optimizer to find the routing that minimizes some network metrics (e.g., average delay).
+Finally, GNNs have been proposed to learn job scheduling policies in a data-center scenario without human intervention \cite{mao2019learning}.